-What are credit building credit cards?
+About credit building credit cards

-Can these improve your credit rating?
+Can they improve your credit rating?

 Can I be accepted if I have bad credit?